Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Did Dr. Sebi cure high blood pressure?

 There is no credible clinical evidence showing that Dr. Sebi’s diet or herbs cure hypertension.
-Major medical sources recommend lifestyle treatment plus medication when needed, not replacing standard care with unproven products.
-[NCCIH, 2018] [NHLBI, 2024]
+Evidence-based care uses repeated blood pressure measurement, lifestyle treatment, and medication when needed.
+[NCCIH, 2018] [NHLBI Treatment, 2024]

 Can sea moss lower blood pressure?